Medical & Dental Information

 General Information

 APIA’s health (medical) insurance plan is administered by Cultural Insurance Service International (CISI) and is part of the Aetna Health Network.
 It is valid anywhere in the world except your home country.
-It covers injuries and illnesses.
+It is a type of travel insurance, which covers all types of injuries and illnesses, but does not cover preventative care.

 • Your Insurance Website & App – Use the myCISI app and the myCISI desktop log-in to obtain information about your insurance coverage, account and reprint your insurance card.